HerrMotz/bachelor-thesis/publication/main.typ

 - What is the advantage of using a strict formal ontology in comparison to an RDF database? #sym.checkmark ]*/

-Computers generally lack information about the environment humans live in.
-For example, unless formalised, a computer is unaware of the fact, that an arbitrary arrangement of numerals separated by lines, such as `8/7/2000`, is supposed to represent a date within a calendar based on the birth of a religious figure.
-How would a human even know of this convention, if it were not taught to him?
-And even with this knowledge, one can easily stumble upon a false friend: Here, I picture a European fellow confronted with an American booking confirmation.
-The American interprets the above date as August 7th in the year 2000.
-In the worst case, the European confidently interprets it as July 8th and would probably be wrong.
-Explicating the date format would have prevented this disaster.

-#todo[
-  Hier wir noch nicht deutlich, was der eigentliche Grundgedanke hinter semantischen Technologien eigentlich ist.
-Diese Sektion sollte ich gründlich überarbeiten, da Prof. B. sie genau lesen wird.
-]

-This motivated the introduction of _Semantic Technologies_ to the web.
-The original idea by Tim Berners-Lee was to annotate web pages using a well-defined common vocabulary, so that any computer can, without human assistance, extract the relevant contents of a website.
-For example, a doctors office might post opening times on their website.
-Using a public vocabulary, the website describes a table as "opening times" and the strings of weekdays and times as entries of the opening times.
-A program could fetch the HTML source, read the RDFa annotations and use them to present a list of opening times in a list of search results.
-This approach would not require pattern matching or statistics to come to a definitive result.
-These deliberations waged the establishment of standards, such as the Resource Description Framework (see @heading:rdf_standard) and Ontology Web Language.
-Today, these standards are hardly used to annotate websites, but to build semantic networks, such as DBpedia or Wikidata.

-The idea of formalising knowledge is not new.
-The field of *formal ontology* revolves around the creation of theories on how to model an arbitrary domain, such as the world we live in.
-One concrete formal ontology defines a theory about the workings of a concrete domain.
-It allows for the definition of i.e. names, categories, properties and relationships between any of those.
-The use of ontologies presents a two-fold advantage: Any statement within an ontology is expressed in clearly interpretable terms, because it can be viewed independently of any natural language constructs.
-The difficulty with formal ontologies, however, is anticipating all (or at least most) things and relations that need to be represented in advance.
-Therefore, ontologies require careful deliberation and their genesis usually goes by the saying: "Many cooks spoil the broth".
-In contradiction, collaboration between domain experts and ontology engineers is an existential necessity.

-_So, how could this resource-consuming process be in parts avoided or supported, whilst not giving up the advantages of computer-processability?_ Originally conceptualised by Tim Berners-Lee, the W3C#sym.trademark.registered standardised the Resource Description Framework (RDF).
-While an ontology consists of a theory (T-Box) and assertions (A-Box, which are statements compliant with the theory), an RDF knowledge base can consist solely of an A-Box -- the T-Box is quietly implicit.
-Using an RDF schema, a taxonomy can be added (at any time), usually using an "instance-of" assertion, but consistency is no inherent obligation of an RDF database#footnote[although it is obviously good practice to be consistent with the RDF schema].

-This "formalise as you go"-approach allows for maximal flexibility of the data model and proves advantageous, e.g. in the digital humanities.
-Recently, historians, among others, started to use centralised knowledge bases, allowing for collaboration on research questions and finding connections between the results from different researchers.
-A grand initiative called FactGrid#footnote[http://factgrid.de] hosts a free-to-use Wikibase instance tailored for the digital humanities, in the hope of creating synergy effects for future research.

 == RDF Standard <heading:rdf_standard>
 The W3C#sym.trademark.registered recommends a standard for exchange of semantically annotated information called the Resource Description Framework (RDF) standard model.
 The most notable recommendations are